stevenolay/Text-Generation-Benchmark-Tool/README.md

 ### <a name="supported_s"></a> Supported Summarizers
 This application has default support for all of the SUMY summarizers.

 SUMY Edmonson Summarizers have weight attributes, null words, and stop words that have been hard set.
-If you would like to alter these values, which are hard set to the defaults present in the Edmunson Summarizer.
-Edit the weights in src/summarizer_source_files/sumy_wrapper.py .
+If you would like to alter these values, which are hard set to the defaults present in the Edmunson Summarizer, edit the values in src/summarizer_source_files/sumy_wrapper.py .
 There are placeholders for all the parameters that can be changed to suit your needs.

 This application supports Adobe's Sedona and Recollect summarizers.
+Sedona and Recollect have paramaters that can be changed in the functions createRequestBody and createSedonaRequestBody in src/summarizer_source_files/Recollect.py and src/summarizer_source_files/Recollect.py respectively.

 This application also supports a stemmed TF rank summarizer called smmrRE made by Steven Layne.
+It is a re-implementation of SMMRY as outlined here [SMMRY Algorithm Description](https://smmry.com/about)

 ### <a name="supported_m"></a> Supported Metrics

 This application supports pyRouge* , rouge (a pure python implementation of ROUGE score), and METEOR.

-### <a name="settings"></a> Supported Metrics
+### <a name="settings"></a> Settings

 Refer to src/settings.ini for the avaialble settings.
 You can chain metrics and summarizers together by listing your desired summarizers and metrics in a comma seperated format (CASE INSENSITVE).